Gurcharan Singh Tohra: New party

 After splitting with the Shiromani Akali Dal led by Parkash Singh Badal, Tohra floated his own party called the All India Shiromani Akali Dal (also called the Sarv Hind Shiromani Akali Dal).
-Five ministers of the ruling government Science and Technology Minister Mahesh Inder Singh Grewal, Higher Education Minister Manjit Singh Calcutta, Public Works Minister Harmel Singh and Ministers of State Inderjit Singh Zira and Surjit Singh Kohli quit the ruling government and joined Tohra.
+Five ministers of the ruling government Science and Technology Minister Mahesh Inder Singh Grewal, Higher Education Minister Manjit Singh Calcutta, Public Works Minister Harmel Singh and Ministers Inderjit Singh Zira and Surjit Singh Kohli quit the ruling government and joined Tohra.

 Veteran leader Surjan Singh Thekedar & Acting President of SGPC Jathedar Sukhdev Singh Bhaur also joined Tohra.
 However, during the 2002 assembly elections, the party did not fare well.
 The Congress came to power in 2002 and both Badal and Tohra were in the opposition.
 Later, in 2003, Badal invited Tohra to rejoin the Shiromani Akali Dal.

 Family

-Gurcharan Singh Tohra was married to Joginder Kaur who died at the age of 83 on 26 January 2011.
-His nephew is Upkar Singh Tohra.
+Gurcharan Singh Tohra was married to Joginder Kaur who died at the age of 83 on 26 January 2011..